yuraic/koza4ok/README.md

 ## Example

-You can test the code with our example.
+You can play with our example.
 No input dataset is needed.
-The dataset is generated on-fly - both signal and background follow Gaussian distribution with different mean values (thanks to [root_numpy](http://rootpy.github.io/root_numpy/), I stole this part of the code from them).
+The dataset is generated on-fly - both signal and background follow Gaussian distribution with different mean values (thanks to [root_numpy](http://rootpy.github.io/root_numpy/), I steal this part of the code from them).

 The example is devided in two pieces,